 Rivne grew quickly in the late 19th century due to its key rail access and dynamism of Jewish, Czech and other entrepreneurs.
 It was, concurrently, an active centre of Jewish religious life and education.

-As noted by the Encyclopedia site:
+As noted in the Encyclopedia site:

 Under czarist Russia, Rovno became a border town not far from the frontier of Austria (at Brody), and developed into a commercial center dealing in military supplies.
 With the completion of the Kiev-Warsaw railroad and later with the Vilna-Rovno line (1885) it also became an important railroad center for all eastern Volhynia.
 Since it had become a supply center, various local light industries were also set up in the area under Polish rule.